paulbrodersen/netgraph/publication/paper.md

 Netgraph can be easily integrated into existing network analysis workflows as it accepts a variety of graph structures.
 The example below uses a NetworkX `Graph` object, but igraph and graph-tool objects are also valid inputs, as are plain edge lists and full-rank adjacency matrices.
 The output visualizations are created using Matplotlib and can hence form subplots in larger Matplotlib figures.

 Each visualization can be customized in various ways.
 Most parameters can be set using a scalar or string.
 In this case, the value is applied to all relevant artists.
-To style each artist differently, supply a dictionary instead.
+To style different artists differently, supply a dictionary instead.
 Furthermore, node and edge artists are derived from `matplotlib.patches.PathPatch`; node and edge labels are `matplotlib.text.Text` instances.
 Hence all node artists, edge artists, and labels can be manipulated using standard matplotlib syntax after the initial draw.

 ![Advanced example output](advanced_example.png){width=50%}